olivermclane/ChallengeProblem6/README.md

 - Institutions.csv: Contains information about institutions, including their names, cities, states/provinces, and countries.
--Teams.csv: Includes details about teams, such as team numbers, advisors, problems, rankings, and corresponding institution IDs.
+- Teams.csv: Includes details about teams, such as team numbers, advisors, problems, rankings, and corresponding institution IDs.
--Outstanding_Institutions.csv: Lists institutions that received an 'Outstanding winner' ranking.
+- Outstanding_Institutions.csv: Lists institutions that received an 'Outstanding winner' ranking.
--Top_Institutions.csv: Provides information on top institutions based on the number of teams affiliated with each.
+- Top_Institutions.csv: Provides information on top institutions based on the number of teams affiliated with each.
--US_Teams_Meritorious_or_Better.csv: Contains details about US teams that received a 'Meritorious' ranking or better.
+- US_Teams_Meritorious_or_Better.csv: Contains details about US teams that received a 'Meritorious' ranking or better.

 Navigate to results and view results:
 ```bash